 What Is Baklava?

 Baklava is a popular nut-filled dessert in the Middle East, Turkey, and Greece.
-Bursting with sweet flavor, it consists of buttery, flaky layers of phyllo (also known as filo) dough that have been sweetened with honey or simple syrup.
+Bursting with sweet flavor, it consists of buttery, flaky layers of phyllo (also known as filo) dough that has been sweetened with honey or simple syrup.
 Every region has its own spin on what nuts and spices are included, but they’re all incredible!

 For instance, we prefer to make baklava using walnuts.
 However, some people use pistachios, and others use a combination of both!
 In addition, some regions add flavors such as rose water (maward) or orange blossom to the sweetener.
 This creates a light floral taste, but we prefer simpler flavors!